ibm-cloud-docs/key-protect/restore-keys.md

     Review the `state` field in the response body to verify that the key transitioned to the _Active_ key state.
 The following JSON output shows the metadata details for an _Active_ key.

+    The integer mapping for the _Active_ key state is 1.
+Key States are based on NIST SP 800-57.
+    {: note}

     ```json
     {
       "metadata": {